andrew/ultimate-awesome/README.md

 - [awesome-jamstack](https://github.com/awesomelistsio/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-jekyll](https://github.com/awesomelistsio/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
 - [awesome-journalism](https://github.com/awesomelistsio/awesome-journalism) - A curated list of high-quality tools, resources, and organizations for professional, investigative, data, and digital journalism.
-- [awesome-kubernetes](https://github.com/awesomelistsio/awesome-kubernetes) - A curated list of awesome tools, resources, and projects for Kubernetes.
 - [awesome-malware-analysis](https://github.com/awesomelistsio/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-microblogging](https://github.com/awesomelistsio/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-mlops](https://github.com/awesomelistsio/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).